Xerren09/ContentWarningSpookbox/README.md

 #### Steam Workshop

-Locate your Steam installation folder (by default at `C:\Program Files (x86)\Steam\steamapps`), go to `workshop\content\2881650\XXXXXXXXX\SpookboxMixtape` and copy-paste your music files.
+Locate your Steam installation folder (by default at `C:\Program Files (x86)\Steam\steamapps`), go to `workshop\content\2881650\3410924959\SpookboxMixtape` and copy-paste your music files.

 #### Thunderstore

-Once you have Content Warning and your profile selected, go to settings -> Browse profile folder.
+Once you have Content Warning and your profile selected, go to Settings -> Browse profile folder.
 From there go to `BepInEx\plugins\Xerren-Spookbox\SpookboxMixtape` and copy-paste your music files.
 You can also make use of content mods.
 The boombox's music loader will scan all other mods for directories with the `SpookboxMixtape` name and load all music files within them automatically.

 ### Thunderstore Content Mods

 If you are using Thunderstore, you can also create content mods.
 These mods don't add extra functionality, but can provide extra assets to other mods; in Spöökbox's case this means you can create a content pack with music inside!

 Follow the [thunderstore guide](https://thunderstore.io/c/content-warning/create/docs/) to create a new mod.
-Add the dependency string from the [mod's page](https://thunderstore.io/c/content-warning/p/Xerren/ShopAPI/) to the `manifest.json`'s `dependencies` array.
+Add the dependency string from the [mod's page](https://thunderstore.io/c/content-warning/p/Xerren/Spookbox/) to the `manifest.json`'s `dependencies` array.
 Then, in the same folder with all your files, create a `SpookboxMixtape` folder, and copy all your music files into it.

 Zip the entire base directory up (directory with the `icon.png`, `manifest.json`, `readme.md` files and the `SpookboxMixtape` folder), and upload it to Thunderstore.
 Done! :) Now your friends can download the content mod and be assured that you all share the same tunes.